-ROBERT DUPOND (V.O.)
 No, it depends on the risk to you, the benefit to them, and the likelihood of your action achieving that benefit.

-ROBERT DUPOND (V.O.)
-Like if you're a great swimmer and all you need do is step into the shallow end of the pool to save a life, compared to if you're a weak swimmer and you have to swim miles out against the ocean current and the person might be dead by the time you get there anyway -He stops now and gives Tom his full attention.
-ROBERT DUPOND (V.O.)
-(CONT'D) But we don't have Samaritan laws here in the States.
+Like if you're a great swimmer and all you need do is step into the shallow end of the pool to save a life, compared to if you're a weak swimmer and you have to swim miles out against the ocean current and the person might be dead by the time you get there anyway -

+(he now gives Tom his full attention)

+But we don't have Samaritan laws here in the States.
 Here you obligated only to do no harm; you're not required to do good.

+Exactly.
+So -

+(suddenly getting it)

+Ah -

-TOM Exactly.
-So -ROBERT DUPOND (V.O.) (suddenly getting it) Ah - TOM So while it might be nice of me to do this, and it might even be good -ROBERT DUPOND (V.O.) (impressed with Tom's find) You're not legally required to do it. (beat) Could be.
+So while it might be nice of me to do this, and it might even be good -

+ROBERT DUPOND (O.S. filtered) (impressed with Tom's find) You're not legally required to do it. (pause) Could be.
 Yeah, I'll look into it and get back to you.

-TOM Greatt, thanks.
+Great, thanks.
 Soon, okay?

 Tom ends the call, lies back, smiling somewhat, nods off.

 Steve enters the room in a bit of a rush, carrying a bag.
 Tom is still asleep.
+There is now a mirror on the bedside table.
 Steve sets the bag on the chair and is about to leave when Tom wakes; he has developed an awful skin rash.
-TOM